rackerlabs/design-system/_component_design/pills.md

 ### Too long
 Sometimes selection values can be very long.
 For these pills, use a truncation pattern where the maximum length including ellipses and quotations (if applicable) is 31 characters – 14 characters on either side, and an ellipses in the middle.

+Ensure you follow the truncation guidelines in Ellipses section of the Text Conventions.

 {% endcolumn %}